Wednesday, March 6, 2019

 When life gets tough and triggered by so much noise, it's good to spend at least 20 minutes meditating 2 to 3 times a week to regain life and have peace of mind.

-In Manila, where traffic congestion is the worst in the world, I would simply close my eyes, breathe in and breathe out along EDSA as I ride the bus from Ayala, Makati, to Monumento Circle Caloocan City.
+In Manila, where traffic congestion is the worst in the world, I would close my eyes, breathe in, and breathe out along EDSA as I ride the bus from Ayala, Makati, to Monumento Circle, Caloocan City.
 Meditation has saved me from enduring the long ride, and it doesn't cost a thing, but the benefits are priceless.
 In fact, my first-ever blog post is about The Power of Meditation.
 It has dramatically changed my life, and I believe this world would be a better place if more people would learn to practice the art and science of meditation.

 Starting the new year with a positive spirit and higher hopes gives an overwhelming feeling of joy.
 I feel Joyful whenever I overcome a challenge and continue doing so until I've made it.
 It's a commitment made for the entire year.
 It may not last or may have been broken, but willpower can help to make it happen.
 As I strengthen my personality, I prepare myself for something coming my way.
 I may never know it yet; it may be cloudy for now, but I know for sure that I can help myself rise up and break through the barriers of my personal journey to success and fulfillment not only this year but for a lifetime.